dikeogwu1/drag-drop/README.md

 ### Backend Server

-I created a custom Nodejs server to power this app, with server and its api doc is hosted on Render.
+ A custom Nodejs server was created to power this app, with the server and its api doc hosted on Render, for public use.
 [See api documentation](https://hngx-image-server.onrender.com)

 In order to run this app locally, follow the steps below.